Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 In other words, the fibre over $(\Sigma,p_1,\dots,p_n)$ is the holomorphic cotangent space at the $i$-th marked point.
 Since $T_{p_i}^*\Sigma$ is a complex vector space of dimension $1$, the associated bundle $\mc{L}_i$ has complex rank $1$: it is a line bundle.
 We then consider its first Chern class:

-These are called Morita--Miller--Mumford classes, or simply \emph{$\psi$-classes}.
+These are called cotangent line classes, or simply \emph{$\psi$-classes}.
 As usual, strictly speaking, $\psi$-classes should depend on $(g,n)$.
 We omit this dependence, that is hopefully clear from the context.
-As we will see shortly, $\psi$-classes appear in the seminal work of Witten on topological 2D gravity \cite{Wit91} and represent a cornerstone of all physical theories connected to the moduli space of Riemann surfaces, such as JT gravity and topological string theory.
+As we shall see shortly, $\psi$-classes appear in the seminal work of Witten on topological 2D gravity \cite{Wit91} and represent a cornerstone of all physical theories connected to the moduli space of Riemann surfaces, such as JT gravity and topological string theory.

-From the $\psi$-classes, we can derive new cohomology classes that are projections of forgotten points: the Arbarello--Cornalba classes, or simply \emph{$\kappa$-classes}, defined as
+From the $\psi$-classes, we can derive new cohomology classes that are projections of forgotten points: the Morita--Miller--Mumford classes, or simply \emph{$\kappa$-classes}, defined as

 where \smash{$\pi \colon \Mbar_{g,n+1} \to \Mbar_{g,n}$} is the forgetful map.
 Since the fibres of $\pi$ are compact and one-dimensional, the pushforward is well-defined in cohomology and decreases the complex cohomological degree by $1$.
-As we will see shortly, the class $2\pi^2 \kappa_1$, called the \emph{Weil--Petersson class}, plays a fundamental role in JT theory and hyperbolic geometry.
+As we shall see shortly, the class $2\pi^2 \kappa_1$, called the \emph{Weil--Petersson class}, plays a fundamental role in JT theory and hyperbolic geometry.

 A third collection of natural cohomology classes consists of those arising from the most natural vector space associated with a Riemann surface: the space of holomorphic differentials.
 More precisely, define the Hodge bundle